Morton Gould

 Incorporating new styles into his repertoire as they emerged, Gould incorporated wildly disparate elements, including a rapping narrator and a singing fire department into commissions for the Pittsburgh Youth Symphony.
 In 1993, his work Ghost Waltzes was commissioned for the ninth Van Cliburn International Piano Competition.
 In 1994, Gould received the Kennedy Center Honor in recognition of lifetime contributions to American culture.

-In 1995, Gould was awarded the Pulitzer Prize for Stringmusic, a composition commissioned by the National Symphony Orchestra in recognition of the final season of director Mstislav Rostropovich.
+In 1995, Gould was awarded the Pulitzer Prize for Stringmusic, a composition commissioned by the National Symphony Orchestra in recognition of the final season of director Mtislav Rostropovich.
 In 2005, he was honored with the Grammy Lifetime Achievement Award.
 He also was a member of the board of the American Symphony Orchestra League and of the National Endowment for the Arts music panel.

 Works for Winds

-- American Ballads, Settings of American Tunes (1976)
+- American Ballads (1976)

 - American Patrol (Gould)

-- American Salute
+- American Salute (tr.
+Lang) (1943/1971)

 - American Youth March

-- Ballad for Band (Gould) (1946)
+- Ballad for Band (1946)

 - Café Rio (1957)